Lower bound for the T count via unitary stabilizer nullity: Applications

-Recall that for a given unitary $U$, its T-count $\lb{U}$ is the minimum number of T gates used among any implementation of $U$ that decomposes $U$ into a sequence of gates from Clifford plus T gate set, without ancillary qubits and measurement.
+Recall that for a given unitary $U$, its $T$ count $\lb{U}$ is the minimum number of $T$ gates used among any implementation of $U$ that decomposes $U$ into a sequence of gates from Clifford plus $T$-gate set, without ancillary qubits and measurement.
+In this section, we would use the unitary-stabilizer nullity to lower bound the $T$ count.
+The main idea is to use the fact that $v(\cdot)$ satisfies the subadditivity under composition.